 Palestinian refugees and many others who fled fighting when Israel was created in 1948 are reliant on the U.N.
 Relief and Works Agency for Palestinian Refugees in the Near East, or UNRWA.
 Since its creation in 1949, the United Nations agency has provided aid to millions of registered refugees for basic services, including protection for 5.15 million, health care for 3.1 million and education for 526,000.

-At the start of 2019, the agency said in an emergency appeal that it needed $1.2 billion to deliver core services and life-saving humanitarian aid to 5.4 million Palestine refugees across the Middle East.
-It said 620,310 were “abject poor” — those who cannot cover their basic food needs and have to survive on about $1.74 a day — and 389,680 were “absolute poor” — those who must survive on about $3.87 a day.
+At the start of 2019, the agency said in an emergency appeal that it needed US$1.2 billion to deliver core services and life-saving humanitarian aid to 5.4 million Palestine refugees across the Middle East.
+It said 620,310 were “abject poor” — those who cannot cover their basic food needs and have to survive on about US$1.74 a day — and 389,680 were “absolute poor” — those who must survive on about US$3.87 a day.

 In August 2018, U.S. President Donald Trump’s administration, which is unreservedly pro-Israel in its public stance towards the long-running Israeli-Palestinian conflict, announced it would cut off hundreds of millions of dollars in traditional aid to Palestinians, including any further contributions to UNRWA.

 Despite saying that it was “deeply concerned regarding the impact upon innocent Palestinians, especially school children,” the Trump administration called UNRWA an “irredeemably flawed operation” that should not receive U.S. aid but should get far more of its financial support from other nations.
 Trump has made similar criticisms about the finances of other international organizations, notably NATO’s defenses.